it-sd/sqc-project-MrDudePerson/docs/proposal.md

 GIF Journal
 ===========

 Ever feel like you'd like to keep a daily journal, but you don't want to write a description of your thoughts/feelings?
+When thinking about an API integration that I could create, my first idea was to use GIFs in one way or another.
+GIFs are a fun and simple way to convey an idea.

 That's where the GIF Journal comes in.
-I envision the ability to choose a GIF that represents your thoughts/feelings, and then store the URL for that GIF inside a database for each day that you've submitted.
+I envision the ability to choose a GIF that represents your thoughts/feelings, and then store the URL for that GIF inside a database for each entry that the user has submitted.
+GIPHY is a powerful GIF library that is utilized very frequently across many platforms.

 Web service
 -----------